Dating should be less about matching outward circumstances than meeting your inner necessity. ~ Mark Amend

 GBOT prepares you for every possible scenario.
 It discusses background searches and finding out things beforehand.
 Follow the Observation recommendations and don’t shy away from the “Early Relationship” chapters as they contain very important information about communication styles.
 Read Chapter 10 in GBOT “Real Love is As Real Love Does” for honest examples of real love working in real life.

-- You can always write, “I believe in to each his or her own and I try not to be judgmental but I don’t fit well with…(hunters, liberals, news junkies…) and couch it in terms they understand…Oh hey that’s me so I best be moving along.
+- You can always write, “I believe in to each his or her own and I try not to be judgmental but I don’t fit well with…(hunters, liberals, early risers, late risers, irresponsible spend thrifts, news junkies…)” Be sure to put it in terms they understand…Oh hey that’s me so I best be moving along.
 If you can go with the flow, do it…but be specific about what traits someone should have and what traits they should not have.

 - You can also be straight up about fidelity and honesty, “I don’t cheat, don’t play games, don’t lie either straight out or by omission and am not interested in anyone who does.”